raposofrct/raposofrct/README.md

-Hello Word!
+# Hi, i'm Fernando 👋

+## About me
-I'm a Economics student highly interested in data, especially in Data Science, focused on creating business solutions using machine learning models.
+I'm a Economics student highly interested in data, especially in Data Science, focused on creating business solutions using machine learning tools.